Tesla's Musk calls SEC 'broken' in new Twitter spat

 "Something is broken with SEC oversight," he wrote.

-Shares of the electric carmaker dipped 3 percent to US$289.90 in trading before the bell, signaling concern among investors that Musk had reopened his feud with the regulator.
+Shares of the electric carmaker dipped 0.3 percent to close at US$297.86, paring losses from an early sell-off fueled by concern among investors that Musk had reopened his feud with the regulator.

-"There is disappointment that Elon Musk seems unable to do things in a way that supports the share price," said Rick Meckler, a partner in Cherry Lane Investments, a family investment office in New Vernon, New Jersey.
+The company's only junk bond also dipped 0.75 points to a cash price of 87.75 in thin trading, still some way off last year's lows.

+"With Tesla/Musk settling with the SEC in October this black cloud was in the rear view mirror for the company," analysts from brokerage Wedbush said in a note to clients.

 J.P.
 Morgan Securities analyst Ryan Brinkman said that in a worst case scenario, the SEC could again seek Musk's removal as CEO for violating the terms of the agreement and its shares could fall by a fifth, or more than US$50, in value.